Why a $1,000 phone could be just the beginning

 "As long as the phones are our main go-to computing device throughout the day, buyers will be willing to spend more," Milanesi said.

-In making Apple's most expensive phone ever, the company completely overhauled the phone's design, removing the iconic home button and being the first phone to use 3D depth-sensing technology to unlock the phone, with no fingerprint backup.
+In making Apple's most expensive phone ever, the company completely overhauled the phone's design, removing the iconic home button and being the first to use 3D depth-sensing technology to unlock a device, with no fingerprint backup.

-This design allowed Apple to give the iPhone X a larger screen than the iPhone 8 Plus on a body that's almost as small as the iPhone 8.
-Finally, Apple enforced the iPhone X's "premium" look and feel by giving this device exclusive features, like 3D animated emojis, called Animoji, which the other two iPhones don't have.
+This design allowed Apple to give the iPhone X a larger screen than the iPhone 8 Plus, on a body that's almost as small as the iPhone 8.
+Finally, Apple enforced the iPhone X's "premium" look and feel by giving this device exclusive features, like 3D animated emojis, called Animoji, which the other two iPhones for 2017 don't have.

 In other words, while Apple might pocket the most profit, its audacious iPhone X price tag helps competitors make more money per phone, too.